Definition

 A property can be hidden to your users in Piano Analytics.

-This property will only be visible in the Data Model.
+This property will only be visible in Data Management.

 Treatment